 - Congratulate yourself for all the planning and prep work you did.

 - Don’t be offended.
-Your employer might have had bad experiences with other people that warrant this type of policy.
+Your employer might have had bad experiences with other people.

-Colin McLetchie, PCC, a career coach, reminds you to expect a counter offer.
+At the other extreme, Colin McLetchie, a career coach, reminds you to expect a counter-offer.

-If you’ve done a good job of explaining why you’re leaving, repeat those lines to your manager when they ask, “What will it take to keep you?”
+Repeat your explanation about why you’re leaving to your manager when they ask, “What will it take to keep you?”

-If you’re tempted to take a counter offer, don’t say I didn’t warn you.
-That’s a big topic worthy of its own post.
-If you want more info, google, “Should I take a counter offer?”
+If you’re tempted to accept a counter-offer, don’t say I didn’t warn you.
+That’s a big topic worthy of a separate post.
+If you want more info, google, “Should I take a counter-offer?”

-How Do I Tell HR & My Co-Workers I’m Quitting My Job?
+How Do You Tell HR & Your Co-Workers You’re Quitting Your Job?

-Work this out with your boss.
-Try to support them in any face-saving they want to do — even if it kills you to kill them with kindness.
+Work this one out with your boss.
+Try to support them in any face-saving they want — even if it kills you to kill them with kindness.

 Tell everyone the same story.
 Be consistent.
 Be honorable.

-If you’re disgruntled, promise yourself you’ll wait ten years to give anyone the “real” story.
-It won’t matter then and your anger will have subsided.
+If you’re disgruntled, promise yourself you’ll wait 10 years to give anyone the “real” story.
+It won’t matter then, and your anger will probably have subsided.

-Consider sending your colleagues a last work day email to say goodbye.
+Then, consider sending your colleagues a last-day email to say goodbye.

-I saw a client do that to great effect.
+I saw a client do that.
 He wrote a warm, funny post for his company’s employee Facebook group.
 He left everyone laughing and feeling good about themselves and him.

 Stay in Touch with Former Colleagues

-Because of that, you want to send an occasional keep in touch email or holiday card.
+Because of that, send an occasional email to stay in touch.

-Here are some more options Lisa and I identified:
+Here are more options Lisa and I identified:

 - Add key colleagues to your personal “Board of Advisors.”

-- Reach out to those Board members for the occasional coffee or a meal.
+- Reach out to your Board members for the occasional coffee or a meal.

 - Arrange to meet up with former colleagues at industry events.